 Before we get into the State and Capitals, let us first understand the difference between a state and a union territory.
 Out of the eight union territories in India, Delhi, Puducherry (formerly Pondicherry) and Jammu & Kashmir have their own legislatures.
 Each union territory has a capital of its own or the main area of administration.

-With knowledge of states and union territories, now let us have a look at the state and capitals of India.
-The states and the capitals are very commonly asked in the GK Questions of a no. of competitive exams held in the country timely.
-The 28 Indian States and their capitals are as follows.
+With knowledge of states and union territories, now let us have a look at the States and Capitals of India.
+The states and the capitals is one of the most important topics of General Awareness and General Knowledge Questions in a number of competitive exams held in the country.
+The 28 Indian States and capitals are as follows.

 ---|---|---|